dylan-george-field/rusty-rays/README.md

 # rusty-rays
-The new way to garden
+Modern lawn mowing 🌱

 # purpose
-To revolutionize property maintenance using digital technology.
+To revolutionize lawn mowing using digital technology.

 # mission
-To provide affordable, reliable, and quality property maintenance.
+To provide affordable, reliable, and quality lawn mowing.

 # vision
-Start small by mowing lawns and expand from Melbourne, Australia, and beyond.
+To automatically allocate gardeners to lawn mowing jobs and remove the need for a call centre.

 # goals
 - Get one gardener